 Although whetstones do actually sharpen your knives, it takes a bit of practice to get the hang of it.
-Maintaining the proper angle can be difficult and failure to do so can result in a dull or misshapen edge.
-The stones need to be soaked in water prior to use and must be kept moist throughout the sharpening process.
-You’ll also need to work with at least two at a time to achieve the perfect edge.
+Maintaining the proper angle can be difficult, and failure to do so can result in a dull or misshapen edge.
+The stones also need to be soaked in water prior to use and must be kept moist throughout the sharpening process, so you’ll also need to work with at least two at a time to achieve the perfect edge.

 The Electric Sharpener

 While electric knife sharpeners might sound convenient and easy to use, they are fairly limited in how they sharpen kitchen knives.
 Since they come with pre-set angle guides, there’s no versatility to sharpening at different angles, so it’s not suitable for all of your knives, just a limited few.

 The angle guides seem like a good idea in theory, but they blind you from the damage they can do to your blade every time you use it.
 Not being able to see the edge as you sharpen makes it all too easy to overwork the blade as it slides between the slots, resulting in taking off more metal than needed to restore the sharp edge.
 In other words, using electric sharpeners at home can run your blades down far too quickly – not to mention the increased potential of chips, cracks and scratches.
-For this reason, electric knife sharpeners are not recommended for premium cutlery.
+For this reason, electric knife sharpeners are definitely not recommended for premium cutlery.

 How to Sharpen Serrated Knives

 Most kitchens have at least one serrated knife, whether it’s a bread knife or a steak knife.
-Serrated knives feature toothlike scallops along the cutting edge of the blade, which come in different sizes, from wide and shallow to narrow and pointy.
+Serrated knives feature toothlike scallops along the cutting edge of the blade that can come in different sizes, from wide and shallow to narrow and pointy.
 For example, the F.N.
 Sharp Bread Knife (included in our 6-knife set) features wide serrations, which are known for creating fewer crumbs when slicing through crusty loaves of bread and better juice retention when carving meats (like that whole chicken, that holiday ham, that Thanksgiving turkey, or that prime meat (as in prime rib).